infratographer/identity-api/docs/users.md

 A user as defined in identity-api is any unique subject as identified by an issuer.
 Users are bound to the issuer that provides identifying JWTs for them (i.e., `foo@example.com` from one OIDC provider is not the same user as `foo@example.com` from another OIDC provider).

-## Tenant scoping
+## Owner scoping

-Currently, identity-api does not support any particular mechanism for binding an issuer to a given tenant.
+Currently, identity-api does not support any particular mechanism for binding an issuer to a given owner.
 This work is being tracked as part of Issue [#23][issue-23].

-At minimum, it is expected that identity-api should ultimately support constraining tokens to tenants using the OAuth 2.0 `resource` parameter.
+At minimum, it is expected that identity-api should ultimately support constraining tokens to owners using the OAuth 2.0 `resource` parameter.

 [issue-23]: https://github.com/infratographer/identity-api/issues/23